Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Problem Setup

 \section{Problem Setup}

 We study the motion of an agent navigating a two-dimensional flow field $\bm v(\bm r, t)$, which is governed by the kinematic equation

 where $\bm R_t = (X_t, Y_t)$ is the position of the agent at time $t$ in Cartesian coordinates.
 The dynamics combines passive advection by the background flow $\bm v (\bm R_t, t)$, which represents the external environmental velocity such as oceanic or atmospheric currents, and active self-propulsion at constant speed $V_0$.
 The steering direction $\theta_t$ serves as the control variable that the agent can adjust in real-time.
 The objective of Zermelo's problem~\cite{zermelo1931navigationsproblem} is to find a control policy $\theta_t = \theta(\bm R_t, t)$ that minimizes the total travel time $T$ for a journey between two predefined points $\bm r_A$ and $\bm r_B$.
-This challenge originated in the context of airship flight~\cite{ebbinghaus2007ernst} and remains a canonical problem in optimal control theory.

-The nature of the solution is dependent on the relative strength of the flow.
+The nature of the solution is dependent on the relative strength of the flow~\cite{biferale2019zermelo}.
 In the regime, where the agent's speed $V_0$ significantly exceeds the characteristic flow velocity, one may expect that a trivial strategy of continuously orienting the propulsion vector directly toward the target $\bm r_B$ is close to optimal.
 The problem becomes more challenging in the opposing regime, where the flow exerts a strong influence.
-Under these conditions, the agent must strategically ride the current, often making counter-intuitive moves away from the target to exploit favorable flow structures for an overall reduction in travel time.
-This latter complex regime is the primary focus of our work.
+Under these conditions, the agent must strategically ride the current to exploit favorable flow structures for an overall reduction in travel time.
+This latter regime is the primary focus of our work.